You can contribute to our ongoing efforts in India.

 The Red Cross in India

 The Indian Red Cross TB programme has been running since 2009.
-The programme supports awareness, care and support, patients counselling, information and education activities, screening camps and discussion sessions at the government health facility within the designated TB units.
+The programme supports awareness, care and support, patient counselling, information and education activities, screening camps and discussion sessions at the government health facility within the designated TB units.

 Since early 2015, the Irish Red Cross has been assisting the Indian Red Cross in their effort to combat the spread of TB and to further control MDR-TB through a prevention and management of TB programme.
 The project focuses on difficult to reach and low performing areas of two districts namely, Amritsar and Jalandhar in Punjab State.